 Through specific roles, Directors commit to proactive engagement with the governance work the organization requires, and to additional committee work as SWAN's mission, campaigns or overall purpose may require.

 OUR CURRENT DIRECTORS

 pronouns: she/her/hers - Jackie works in Vancouver, BC as a facilitator, writer and editor.
 She has a background in journalism and has spent the last six years working with social change organizations as a post-secondary educator.
 She is a dialogue associate with the Morris J. Wosk Centre for Dialogue and also teaches in the SFU Semester in Dialogue program.

 "A lot of my work has me thinking about the conditions under which social change happens.
 I'm really glad to join SWAN's Board - SWAN exists at an important intersection of anti-racist feminist work that is exciting to me because it is rare and necessary."

-pronouns: she/her/hers - Jane is a registered social worker with practice experience in victim services, gender and sexual health, youth substance use, newcomer supports, community-based research, and adult guardianship.
+pronouns: she/her/hers - Jane has practice experience in victim services, gender and sexual health, youth substance use, newcomer supports, community-based research, and adult guardianship.
 A significant part of her work concerns critical perspectives on capability, risk, and difference.
 She is grounded personally and professionally by epistemic humility, radical softness, intersectional feminism, Indigenous resurgence, and difference-centered ethics.